 Natural gas is a hydrocarbon gas mixture primarily composed of methane.
 It should not to be confused with ethane, which is another type of odorless gas.
-It can be found by itself or in association with oil, and is one of the cleanest, safest and most useful forms of energy in our day-to-day lives.
+It can be found by itself or in association with oil, and is one of the safest and most useful forms of clean energy.

-The US Energy Information Administration (EIA) says natural gas is the most widely used fuel for space heating in the US; it has also started to beat out coal as the top fuel for power generation.
-Even so, demand for natural gas around the world can be volatile, as it is very much dependent on the weather.
+The US Energy Information Administration says natural gas is the most widely used fuel for space heating in the US, and it has also started to beat out coal as the top fuel for power generation.
+Even so, demand for natural gas around the world can be volatile as it is very much dependent on the weather.

-However, for some investors natural gas remains an exciting frontier and a potentially lucrative portfolio addition.
-Read on for a more in-depth look at why natural gas investing can be compelling, and for a brief overview of how to start investing.
+For some investors, natural gas investment remains an exciting frontier and a potentially lucrative portfolio addition.
+Read on for a more in-depth look at why natural gas investing can be compelling and for a brief overview of how to start investing in this sector.

 Natural gas investing: Market outlook

-As mentioned, volatile natural gas demand often leads to big spikes and declines in natural gas prices.
-At the end of 2017, analysts were predicting that a decrease in production could reduce inventories and drive up demand; other experts expected prices to remain low over the next few years.
+As mentioned, volatility in natural gas demand often leads to big spikes and declines in natural gas prices.
+At the end of 2017, analysts thought a decrease in natural gas production could reduce inventories and drive up demand; other experts expected prices to remain low over the next few years.

-All of that uncertainty may be daunting, but investors interested in the natural gas space should not necessarily be discouraged.
-After all, while prices for the fuel can reach incredible lows, they can also climb to incredible highs, which no doubt affects companies in the sector.
+All of that uncertainty may be daunting, but an investor interested in the potential of natural gas investment should not necessarily be discouraged — after all, while prices for the fuel can reach incredible lows, they can also climb to incredible highs, which no doubt affects companies in the sector.

 Natural gas investing: ETFs, futures and stocks

-Investors who make the decision to invest in natural gas have plenty of ways to gain exposure to the fuel.
-Exchange-traded funds (ETFs) are one possibility, and buying futures contracts and investing in natural gas companies are others.
+Investors who make the decision to invest in natural gas as a commodity have plenty of ways to gain exposure to the fuel.
+Exchange-traded funds (ETFs) are one possibility, as is buying a futures contract or investing in natural gas stocks on an exchange.

-According to CommodityHQ, the most popular natural gas ETFs include the United States Natural Gas Fund (ARCA:UNG) and the First Trust ISE Revere Natural Gas ETF (ARCA:FCG).
-It is worth noting that some ETFs offer exposure to both the oil and gas markets simultaneously.
+According to CommodityHQ, the most popular natural gas ETFs include the United States Natural Gas Fund (ARCA:UNG) and the ProShares Ultra Bloomberg Natural Gas ETF (ARCA:BOIL).
+It is worth noting that some ETF investments offer exposure to both the oil and gas markets simultaneously.